 In step 1, you check the status of the PSDirect VM to ensure it is running.
 If the output you see shows the VM is not running, you should use the Start-VM cmdlet to start it before proceeding with this recipe.

 In step 6, you used Get-VM to view the VMs defined on HV2.
-The output shows the VMs created in the earlier recipe Using VM Groups.
+The output shows the VMs created in the earlier recipe Using Hyper-V VM Groups.

 In step 13, you view the VMs on HV2, which now shows the PSDirect VM.
-Note that the VM continues to be running since you performed a "live migration".
-Consider opening an RDP or VM Connect session to the PSDirect VM and view the VM as you carry out the migration.
+Note that the VM continues to be running since you performed a live migration.
+Consider opening an remote desktop connection using mstsc.exe, or use the VM Connect feature of the Hyper-V management console and open a session to the PSDirect VM.
+Using either method, you can use and view the VM as you carry out the migration.
 When the migration is complete, you may need to re-login to your VM session.

 Managing VM replication